zaikio/zai-docs/docs/guide/loom/posting-events.md

 ## Payload Requirements

-The `payload` on an event needs to fulfill a few requirements to ensure efficient message delivery and a consistent interface for the receiving applications:
+The event's `payload` needs to fulfill a few requirements to ensure efficient message delivery and a consistent interface for the receiving applications:

   - the payload must be **a hash**
   - keys must be strings formatted in **lowercase snake_case**